-Scavenge air is supplied to the engine by one or more turbochargers, located on the exhaust side of the engine.
+Scavenge air is supplied to the engine by one or two turbochargers located on the exhaust side of the engine, option: 4 59 123, or from one turbocharger located on the aft end of the engine, option: 4 59 121.

-The compressor of the turbocharger draws air from the engine room, through an air filter, and the compressed air is cooled by the scavenge air cooler, one per turbocharger.
-The scavenge air cooler is provided with a water mist catcher, which prevents condensate water from being carried with the air into the scavenge air receiver and to the combustion chamber.
+The compressor of the turbocharger draws air from the engine room, through an air filter, and the compressed air is cooled by the scavenge air cooler.
+The scavenge air cooler is provided with a water mist catcher, which prevents condensated water from being carried with the air into the scavenge air receiver and to the combustion chamber.

-The scavenge air system (see Figs. 14.01.01 and 14.02.01) is an integrated part of the main engine
+The scavenge air system (see Fig. 14.01.01 and Fig. 14.02.01) is an integrated part of the main engine.